PFLlib: A Beginner-Friendly and Comprehensive Personalized Federated Learning Library and Benchmark: Related Work

-In the pFL field, pFL-Bench~\citep{chen2022pfl} is the latest project, but it supports only 5 SOTA pFL methods while the remaining pFL methods are variants created by combining them with existing approaches including FedBN~\citep{li2020fedbn}, FedOpt~\citep{asad2020fedopt}, and Fine-tuning (FT).
-And all the pFL algorithms in pFL-Bench are outdated (before 2022).
-In contrast, our \pfllib consists of 27 SOTA pFL algorithms, and the latest one is proposed in December 2023.
-Moreover, due to our straightforward file structure, \pfllib is more accessible for beginners to learn and utilize pFL algorithms compared to pFL-Bench.
+pFL-Bench~\citep{chen2022pfl} is one of the latest PFL projects, but it supports only 5 SOTA pFL methods while the remaining pFL methods are variants created by combining them with existing approaches including FedBN~\citep{li2020fedbn}, FedOpt~\citep{asad2020fedopt}, and Fine-tuning (FT).
+Besides, all the pFL algorithms in pFL-Bench are outdated (before 2022).
+In contrast, our \pfllib consists of 29 SOTA pFL algorithms.
+Moreover, due to our straightforward file structure, \pfllib is more accessible for beginners to learn and utilize pFL algorithms compared to the complex pFL-Bench.